papis/papis/doc/source/scripting.rst

 ``R``.

-Example: Define papis mode in i3wm
+Example: Define Papis mode in i3wm
 ----------------------------------

-This is an example of using papis with the window manager `i3`.
+This is an example of using Papis with the window manager `i3`.

 ::

-  # Enter papis mode
+  # Enter Papis mode
   bindsym $mod+Ctrl+p mode "papis"

-  # Define papis mode
+  # Define Papis mode
   mode "papis" {

     # open documents